 - Log into your support portal as an administrator

-- Click on Admin > Support Channels > Feedback Widget
+- Click on Admin > Channels > Feedback Form

 - You can place the ticket form inside your web page as a pop-up widget (accessible through a button available across all pages in your website) or as an embedded widget (the ticket form will be placed on the page), or both